Pearl Quest LLC

 Kathryn Wilkens: Empowering Investors with Alternative Investment & Data Science Expertise

-In addition to leading Pearl Quest, Kathryn teaches in the Master of Financial Analysis program at Rutgers Business School, where she helps shape the next generation of finance professionals through advanced coursework in alternative investments and financial data science.
+She teaches in the Master of Financial Analysis program at Rutgers Business School, where she helps graduate students bridge the gap between financial theory and modern quantitative implementation.

 Alternative Investments & Machine Learning Podcast